 Protecting Workers top

-For information on the health and safety rights of farmworkers during the COVID-19, see our Know-Your-Rights flyer in English and Spanish.
 Workers concerned with the health and safety of their workplace may submit a complaint to the Michigan Occupational Safety and Health Administration (“MIOSHA”).
 Making a complaint via MIOSHA is confidential and you can make the complaint in any language.
 You can either contact them by phone at 800-866-4674 or via their online form.
-Additional worker rights resources be found at the National Employment Law Project and The Sugar Law Center.
+Additional worker rights resources be found at the National Employment Law Project, The Sugar Law Center, and Farmworker Legal Services.

 Small Businesses top